Reviewed for 2018

 Backwards to the future

-A recent ONS study suggested that 76% of British adults used the Internet everyday, with some 74% buying goods or services online at some stage in 2014.
+The latest figures from the ONS suggest that 89% of British adults used the Internet everyday.
 Despite this a raft of small businesses still aren’t on the web, figures from the Department of Business, Innovation & Skills suggesting that up two million have no online presence.

 To make matters worse the same study suggested that more than half of the public - 55 per cent - find it more difficult to support local small firms because often these businesses aren’t online.
 Without one it’s clear that British businesses are missing out on sale after sale, intensifying challenge number one – achieving a healthy cash flow.